C2 Use of English [Proficiency] – TOP Tips to ace this section of the exam

 Final Thoughts

 Honestly, it’s not the case that I achieve 100% for every single C2 Use of English task I attempt.
-Although I tend to achieve 100% for the Word-Building tasks, I tend to operate at around 90-95% for parts 2 and 4 combined.
-I believe that most well-educated native speakers of English, without any background in English Language/Linguistics, would do well to get over 70% in total for the three parts of the Use of English section.
+Although I tend to achieve 100% for the Word-Building tasks, I tend to operate at around 90-95% for parts 1,2 and 4 combined.
+I believe that most well-educated native speakers of English, without any background in English Language/Linguistics, would do well to get over 70% in total for the four parts of the Use of English section.

 When it comes to English language learners who get over 90% in total for the Use of English parts, I take my hat off to them.

-Fredrickson, B.L., (March2001).
+Fredrickson, B.L., (March 2001).
 ‘The Role of Positive Emotions in Positive Psychology: The Broaden-and-Build Theory of Positive Emotions’, American Psychologist, Vol.56, No. 3, 218-226

 Extras